Temple Shalom By-Laws

 4.1.7 Resign from membership in the Temple; and

-4.1.8 Be entitled to such cemetery rights and burial privileges as determined by the Board.
+4.1.8 Be entitled to such cemetery rights and burial privileges as determined by the Board, even if not Jewish.

 4.2.1 Attend and take part in discussion at general meetings and open meetings of the Board;